martingh/ansible-role-nginx/README.md

 =====

 This role is a fork from https://github.com/bennojoy/nginx.
+It implements a different 'API' on how to define parameters.

 This role installs and configures the nginx web server.
 The user can specify any http configuration parameters they wish to apply their site.
 Any number of